 “The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period starting on Sept.
 15 and ending on Oct.
 15. It was enacted into law on Aug.
 17, 1988, on the approval of Public Law 100-402,” according to the Library of Congress.

-The U.S. observes it split across two months because Sept.
+The U.S. observes it split across September and October because Sept.
 15 is a key date in the history of several Latin American countries.
 Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua declared independence from Spain on Sept.
 15, 1821.

 WATE’s coverage and celebration in East Tennessee is an eye-opening and exciting experience for our viewers, as well as a perfect opportunity for local businesses, nonprofits, organizations and education services to align with a positive news series.